stewart-lab/snakemake-rna-seq/README.md

 A [Snakemake](https://snakemake.github.io/) pipeline for bulk paired-end RNA-seq: from raw FASTQs to differential expression, gene-set enrichment, QC reports, and an auto-generated methods paragraph.
-Each step runs in its own pinned conda environment.
+Each step runs in its own conda environment.

 ## What it does